NiklasRosenstein/slap/docs/content/usage-examples.md

 # Usage examples

-Clap provides a variety of features to increase productivity for Python developers.
+Slap provides a variety of features to increase productivity for Python developers.
 It supports dealing with multiple Python projects managed from a monorepository, in which case most operations are homogenously applied across all projects.